How to See the Greatest Impact from Your CHNA

 - Implementation Plan

-Stratasan’s CHNA process begins with a Market Research Analysis (MRA) to provide an overall measure of a hospital or health system’s performance, as well as a look into the competition’s health and growth potential.
+Stratasan’s CHNA process begins with a Strategic Market Analysis (SMA) to provide an overall measure of a hospital or health system’s performance, as well as a look into the competition’s health and growth potential.
 This is the first step of our process as we feel it helps to realistically align the community’s health with your strategic plan.
-During the MRA process, we’ll map hospital inpatient, outpatient, and emergency patient data to the neighborhood level.
+During the SMA process, we’ll map hospital inpatient, outpatient, and emergency patient data to the neighborhood level.
 We’ll also conduct a market share analysis and create comparative and competitor hospital profiles.

 In step two and three, the hospital and community members are looking at healthcare utilization and demand in their chosen service area.
 They are also looking at commuter patterns, day and night-time populations, health care purchasing behavior of their community (psychographics), chronic disease rates in their community, as well as the usual demographic information.
 This information opens their eyes to a whole new way of looking at health and their community.
 After digging through this data, hospitals are more in touch with and know how to reach their community.